saidatsanni/Flight-Landing-Prediction/README.md

 * Exploratory Data Analysis
 * Variable Selection
 * Regression Analysis - Linear Regression
-* Logistic Regression - probit model, hazard model with complementary log-log link, and the logit model
+* Logistic Regression using different link functions - probit model, hazard model with complementary log-log link, and the logit model
 * Modeling of Multinomial and Count Data
 * Prediction and Model comparison and selection using ROC Curve, AUC values, AIC, and BIC criteria.